 Some ethical winter coat options are made of ethical wool, which is also derived from animals.
 In this case, look for certifications like the Responsible Wool Standard (RWS) certification to ensure ethical and cruelty-free practices.

 Ethical sourcing simply has to do with the production methods, practices, and conditions under which your garment is made.
-I favour locally made, sustainably produced, and ethically manufactured products with certifications (like Fairtrade) that reflect sustainable production methods, traceability, and ethical labour and production practices.
+I favor locally made, sustainably produced, and ethically manufactured products with certifications (like Fairtrade) that reflect sustainable production methods, traceability, and ethical labor and production practices.

 Here we consider what else a given brand is doing in terms of social and environmental responsibility.
 This includes practices like plastic-free packaging, social and environmental initiatives like carbon neutrality, and/or certifications like B-Corp.